Acadia National Park Fall Foliage & Coastal Photography Workshop

 About the Acadia National Park photography workshop

 Participants come with a range of experience, and guidance happens in the field.
 Newer photographers can get help with fundamentals like exposure, composition, and working with a tripod in real conditions.
 More experienced photographers often focus on refining decisions as scenes evolve, simplifying complex situations, and improving how elements come together within the frame.
-Andy Cook is present throughout the workshop, not to make his own images, but to help participants make stronger photographs, offering feedback when it's useful and stepping back when things are working.
+Andy Cook is present throughout the workshop not to make his own images, but to help participants make stronger photographs, offering feedback when it's useful and stepping back when things are working.
+You can read more about how instruction works across all workshops on the How We Teach page.

 Workshop highlights